 The Board and executive teams lead by example in this regard; continuously integrating our CSR concerns into day to day work.
 The Board make certain that proper organisational structures exist to identify, follow and manage all CSR matters and performance as are pertinent to the organisation.

-Caer Las Cymru are a Welsh, charitable company, operating in the third sector.
+Caer Las is a Welsh, charitable company, operating in the third sector.

 We work with people who encounter barriers and exclusion to social networks and mainstream services; for example, people whose lives can be traumatised by homelessness, poverty, mental ill health or substance misuse.